chrisbodger/VeinCam/docs/Team-Work-Diary.md

 * Performed testing of the hardware with sample code provided by the Raspberry Pi documentation.

 17/08/2018
-* Alex researching into the implementation of manual software controls - intermediary step to automatic controls.
+* Alex researching into the implementation of manual software controls in a HTML web page space - intermediary step to automatic controls.
 Rudimentary control methods in place, yet to make them actionable.
 * Chris designing an enclosure for the device and components using CAD software.
 Several concepts in mind, looking for a compact, ergonomic form factor.

 18/08/2018